Spider-Man: No Way Home -- that ending explained and all your questions answered

 Rumors have circled around on-screen Ned later transforming into the Hobgoblin.
 In the comics, Hobgoblin is a criminal and enemy of Spider-Man with abilities such as super-strength, healing and Green Goblin-esque gadgets.
 Ned's comic book counterpart was brainwashed into being a stand-in for the real Hobgoblin.

 Will movie Ned go down a dark path?
-He sincerely informs Peter that he has no plans to go down the route of previous Spider-Man besties in turning against him (looking at you, two versions of Harry Osborn), but who knows what the future holds?
+He sincerely informs Peter that he has no plans to take the route of previous Spider-Man besties in turning against him (looking at you, two versions of Harry Osborn), but who knows what the future holds?

 How does Spider-Man defeat Doctor Strange?